fabianlim/fabianlim.github.io/resume.md

 Aug 2018 – Feb 2020, Singapore

-- Led a team on asset tokenization platform on Hyperledger Fabric, to deliver a minimum viable research prototype.
+- Lead on asset tokenization platform on Hyperledger Fabric, delivering a minimum viable prototype.
-- People management for a team of scientist and engineers, and also play a key role for the leadership and growth of the lab.
+- People management for a team of scientist and engineers, and played key role for leadership and growth of the lab.

 **Skills**: R&D Management · Software Project Management